Pr4kharam/Fingerprint-of-a-System/README.md

 cd Linux

 Grant Execution Permissions

 Before running the script, you need to give it execution permissions.

 This can be done using the following command:

 chmod +x fingerprint.sh

 Run the Script

 Execute the script to generate a fingerprint of your system:

 ./system_fingerprint.sh

 Output

 The script will generate a report with detailed information about your system's hardware, software, and network configurations.
 The output will be saved in a file named system_fingerprint.txt.

 # Windows

 Clone the Repository

 git clone [(https://github.com/Pr4kharam/Fingerprint-of-a-System)]

 cd Fingerprint-of-a-System

+cd Windows

 Set Execution Policy

 Before running the PowerShell script, you need to set the execution policy to allow script execution.

 This can be done using the following command:

 Set-ExecutionPolicy RemoteSigned -Scope CurrentUser

 Run the Script

 Execute the PowerShell script to generate a fingerprint of your system:

 .\system_fingerprint_windows.ps1

 Output

 The script will generate a report with detailed information about your system's hardware, software, and network configurations.
 The output will be saved in a file named system_fingerprint.txt.